So you want to start a garden. But where do you begin?

 To get you started, these helpful apps will ensure that your gardening experience is a bed of roses.

 One of the most popular apps for serious gardeners is Plangarden.
-This program uses both a 2D map to illustrate what your garden looks like and where all the beds are located.
+This program uses a 2D map to illustrate what your garden looks like and where all the beds are located.

 The drag-and-drop menu makes it easy to populate your garden with all the produce you like.
 The gardening log tool helps you keep track of everything you plant and raise.